shaivaldalal/Network_Security/README.md

 # Network Security
 The following repo contains code for experiments with various elements of network security.
-These codes aim to understand networks, the way they work and demonstrate vulnerabilities in these netowkring protocols.
+These codes aim to understand networks, the way they work and demonstrate vulnerabilities in these networking protocols.

 Language: Python<br>
 The following concepts of computer networking were explored: